Home - Book Preview

 That was the beginning.

-James Emeka came from Nigerian money.
-He was tall, almost as tall as Quinn.
-He had a total indifference to anything that wasn't mathematics or the elaborate fantasy board game he and Peter were creating.
-They discussed, bickered, and brainstormed about it every day at lunch.
+James Emeka came from Nigerian was tall, almost as tall as had a total indifference to anything that wasn't mathematics or the elaborate fantasy board game he and Peter were discussed, bickered, and brainstormed about it every day at lunch.

-Will Bennings was the child of an architect and a pediatric surgeon.
-He was a dreamer, quiet and thoughtful.
-Will sketched constantly, with margins of notebooks filled with precise architectural sketches of people or things from whatever room he was in.
-He listened way more than he spoke.
-But when he did, they all listened and sometimes laughed.
-He had a quirky dry sense of humor.
+Will Bennings was the child of an architect and a pediatric was a dreamer, quiet and sketched constantly, with margins of notebooks filled with precise architectural sketches of people or things from whatever room he was listened way more than he when he did, they all listened and sometimes had a quirky dry sense of humor.

-They were all nerds.
-They got good grades, played games, and had no interest in status.
-Quinn found them restful.
-He sat with them at lunch—Maria's brown bag producing, on the second day, a giant burrito wrapped in foil that all three of them smelled as soon as he unwrapped it, watching as he ate with poorly concealed envy.
+They were all got good grades, played games, and had no interest in found them sat with them at lunch—Maria's brown bag producing, on the second day, a giant burrito wrapped in foil that all three of them smelled as soon as he unwrapped it, watching as he ate with poorly concealed envy.

 That was a preview of Quinn's Story.
 To read the rest purchase the book.